thoughtspot/thoughtspot.github.io/_appliance/azure/launch-an-instance.md

 1. Obtain an Azure login account.
 2. Set up usage payment details with Microsoft Azure.
 3. Find your company's [Resource Group](https://portal.azure.com/#blade/HubsExtension/BrowseResourceGroups). (optional--you can also create one while creating your virtual machines.)
-4. <a href="{{ site.baseurl }}/site-survey.pdf" download>Download</a> and fill out the ThoughtSpot site survey to have a quick reference for any networking information you may need to fill out.
+4. Download and fill out the ThoughtSpot [site survey]({{ site.baseurl }}/site-survey.pdf){:target="_blank"} to have a quick reference for any networking information you may need to fill out.
 Ask your network administrator if you need help filling out the site survey.

 {: id="create-instance"}
 ### Create an instance